The elusive hangover cure: we’ve been looking for a guaranteed way to prevent and treat hangovers for centuries, and we still aren’t quite there.

 Speaking of giving your body time to metabolize your drinks, you can also do that by eating a meal or snacking while drinking.
 Eating anything will slow down the body’s absorption of alcohol, but fats and carbohydrates are particularly helpful, as they line the stomach and replace necessary sugars.
 The ideal meal to enjoy while drinking would be full of polyunsaturated fats, whole grains, and antioxidants—think salmon, mackerel, tuna, sardines, olives, nuts, green leafy vegetables, and citrus (even if it’s just the lemon you squeeze for the juice!).

 What to do when it’s time to order another drink?
 For one thing, order the same drink as what you had before, as it’s no secret that mixing drinks can be especially heady (pun intended).

 And hopefully, that drink wasn’t carbonated.
 Researchers at the University of Manchester found that alcohol is absorbed into the blood at a faster rate when mixed with carbonated beverages.
-Instead of soda, mix your liquor with water or fruit juice.
-(Not to spoil the fun, but you also may want to take into account how much sugar is in processed fruit juice).
+Instead of soda, mix your liquor with water or carbonated water.

 One more thought on that choice drink.
 Try to avoid drinks with congeners.
 Congeners are toxic chemicals formed in very small amounts during the production of alcohol, particularly distilled ‘hard’ liquors.
 Generally, alcohol that is colored (whiskey, tequila, bourbon, and cognac) is high in congeners.
 Alcohol that is clear-colored (vodka, gin, and rum) is low in congeners.
 Several studies have found the frequency and intensity of hangovers to be higher with whiskey (high in congeners) than with vodka (low in congeners).